Understanding Gateway Drugs Today

 • All 3 of these drugs are addictive and teen brains are especially vulnerable to their harm - all 3 affect brain plasticity and proper neural function.

 • These drugs are readily available to adolescents.
 The legal status of these drugs makes them more available than illegal drugs in general, and therefore more available to the under-aged.
-Legalization always means more underage use.
+Legalization always means more underage access and use.

 NSDUH Marijuana - IBH.png